 Contracts for the drought tolerant crop guar available on the Texas South Plains through Klint Forbes, West Texas Guar, Brownfield (office, 806.637.4662).
-This year's price is \$16.00-16.50/cwt for grade #1, delivered to Brownfield.
+This year's price is \$18.00/cwt for grade #1, delivered to Brownfield.

-Rhodia, Inc., Vernon, TX (940.552.9911) processes guar.
-Several individual agents and businesses act as contractors for Rhodia including West Texas Guar.
+Rhodia, Inc., Vernon, TX (940.552.9911) also processes guar.
+Several individual agents and businesses act as contractors for Rhodia including West Texas Guar though WTG also processes their own.
 Growers in the eastern South Plains might also inquire for contract prices at Hardemann Grain, Chillicothe, 800.687.4799.
 Payment terms may vary so be sure to ask.
 Delivery terms will be to Vernon.
 One caveat on guar delivery to Rhodia in Vernon, however, is what happens if test weight is 57 lbs./bu or less, which in the past has not been accepted (60 lbs./bu is standard).